 Victoria: Yeah.
 So as we’re buying houses, so you’re the buyer, you’re looking at what the other houses in the neighborhood have sold for.
 As a renter, they’re looking at what’s available right now in the neighborhood and what it’s listed for.
 So a renter’s not going to look at what a house rented for for six months ago.
 They’re looking at what’s available in the neighborhood right now.
 So example, there’s three houses for rent in the neighborhood.
 They’re all three-bedroom, two-bath and one’s at 1200, one’s at 1500 and one’s at 1300.
 That renter’s probably going to look at the lower two because he’s getting the same product for a lower price.

 Mathew: It’s very much like buying is very historical data looking.
 Renting is very here and now snapshot in time.
 If I have let’s say $1,500 in my pocket to spend on renting a house, what are my options and I’m going to choose the best option.
-So it’s interesting to think of it through the eyes of a tenant or a renter versus thinking of it from a sales perspective, which most owners get into trouble doing that.
+So it’s interesting to think of it through the eyes of a resident or a renter versus thinking of it from a sales perspective, which most owners get into trouble doing that.
 The last thing I want to talk just briefly is seasonality.
 Can you tell me how seasonality affects it?

 Victoria: So obviously renting and leasing houses is super busy in the summer.
 If you think about it, people are wanting to move in the summer.
 It’s not anywhere near Christmas.
 So obviously your winter months are going to be a little less busy.
 And so, therefore, your rents tend to go a little bit lower in the winter because not as many people are looking for houses.
 And they’re saving money for Christmas, they don’t have as much money to move.
 So summer is really when you’re going to get your higher rents for your properties and it’s going to rent faster historically.
 And then in the winter, you’re going to get your lower rents and might stay on the market a little longer.